Skip to main content

 The expanded Gateway dashboard card

-1. Choose NSG or NLPG.
-If either isn't shown, the relevant module needs enabling for your customer project.
-Please contact your Alloy administrator!
+2. Choose NSG or NLPG.
+If either isn't shown, the relevant module needs enabling for your company database.
+Please contact your administrator or Causeway Support.

 List of import options